tarwn/lessthandot-hugo/blogs/content/posts/2008-09-23-sql-server-2008-cumulative-update-1-is-a.md

 The IntelliSense feature incorrectly completes the logical operators in the CASE WHEN clause in SQL Server 2008

-You receive an error message when you click the View Single Column Profile By Column button in the Data Profile Viewer in SQL Server 2008: &#8220;Unhandled Exception&#8221;
+You receive an error message when you click the View Single Column Profile By Column button in the Data Profile Viewer in SQL Server 2008: “Unhandled Exception”

 The IntelliSense feature stops working when you type a query that has a specific lexical combination in SQL Server Management Studio in SQL Server 2008